wltechblog/threadpool/README.md

 )

 func main() {
-    // Create a new thread pool with a maximum of 5 concurrent goroutines pool := threadqueue.New(5)
+    // Create a new thread Queue with a maximum of 5 concurrent goroutines Queue := threadqueue.New(5)

     var wg sync.WaitGroup